From page 18 onwards - links are not available except to this page & the name

 -as George E (1) from 1915

 occ.
-Domestic Servant 1915 employed by John Thornburn, Boot Dealer of 39 Gorton
+Domestic Servant 1915 employed by John Thornburn, Boot Dealer of 39 Gorton Lane.

 d.
 28 September 1978 Badsley Moor Lane Hospital, Rotherham.

 crem.
 Hutcliffe Wood Cemetery, Millhouses, Sheffield, Yorkshire.
-See
+See Kirby family

 D1